jfspencer/cordova-plugin-couchbase-lite/README.md

 ## Brief API Overview
 note: The typescript API is formatted for use with external module systems(AMD, CommonJS etc.).

-Create a New CBL API Instance
+Create a New CBL API Instance.
+Can optionally provide a sync url for simplified user of the replicate functions.

-    new CBL(dbName)
+    new CBL(dbName, syncUrl?:string)

 initDB: Initialize the instance.
 Creates a new DB or obtains the db url for an existing DB.
-Passing in a remote couch db will initialize the remote db as the primary db.
+Can optionally provide a syncUrl for convenience with the replicate functions.
 This currently requres the user:pass@url syntax. have not implemented cookie authentication.

-    initDB(remoteDBUrl?):Promise
+    initDB(syncUrl?):Promise

 allDocs: Fetch multiple docs from the primary _id index.
 See [Pouch allDocs](http://pouchdb.com/api.html#batch_fetch), no API differences